Lydiaade/Team-Rota-Generator/README.md

 - [ ] Only add dates of unavailability if after date.now()
 - [ ] Add instructional guide of how to use system

+### Identified bugs
+- The 3 weeks and then time off given does not work currently individuals are being given 4 week back to back shifts

 ### Big Goals
 - Send out calendar invite with details of shift to member emails with respective shifts